Where do you go when you’re low on inspiration, but well—you gotta be inspired?

 4. Other people.

-This isn’t copying.
-This is finding a spark by leaning my match into someone’s already-roaring flame.
-A good blog post, an artist’s painting, a sermon, or a funny YouTube video—sometimes these are all I need to get me reinvigorated.
+I don’t mean copying.
+This is about finding a spark by tipping my matchstick into someone’s already-roaring flame.
+A good blog post, an artist’s painting, a sermon, a funny YouTube video—sometimes these are all I need to get me reinvigorated.

-I still love this quote from Ira Glass—an artist took it to the next level with this fantastic video:
+This quote from Ira Glass is one of my all-time favorite thoughts about work—and an artist took it to the next level with this fantastic (short) video:

 5. Not sweating it.

 If I’m spinning my wheels too hard trying to conjure up creativity that’s just not going to happen, sometimes I just need to shrug my shoulders and move on.
 Perhaps it’s not time to be inspired.

 Sure, I still gotta work—perhaps this is when I do the work that doesn’t require a mammoth heaping of ingenuity.
 I just do the thing in front of me.
 There are seasons when it’s just time to do the to-do list, not paint your next masterpiece.
 It’s just how life works.